ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 2. The Clients retrieval of keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications (B).

 These exchanges aims at setting up two different security associations.
-On the one hand, the Publisher and the Subscriber clients have a security association with the Broker (i.e., RS), so that RS can authorize the Clients (Security Association 1).
-On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker (i.e.here, the broker corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).
+On the one hand, the Publisher and the Subscriber clients have a security association with the Broker (i.e. RS), so that RS can authorize the Clients (Security Association 1).
+On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker
+(i.e. here, the broker corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).
 The Security Association 1 set up using AS and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
 Note that, given that the publication content is protected, the Broker MAY accept unauthorised Subscribers.
 In this case, the Subscriber client can skip setting up Security Association 1 with the Broker.

 ~~~~~~~~~~~~
 +------------+             +------------+              +------------+